SonarSource/gh-action_public_git_sync/README.md

-# Git public sync action
+# Git public sync action (no longer maintained)

+> WARN:
+> This action is no longer maintained.
+As a replacement, some projects are using [SonarSource/public-git-sync](https://github.com/SonarSource/public-git-sync) instead.

 This action automatically syncs private repository branches with public ones.